5 releases

 os_display

-Printing strings can be tricky.
-They may contain control codes that mess up the message or the whole terminal.
-On Unix even filenames can contain characters like that.
+Strings can have control codes that mess up the message or the whole terminal.

 On Unix (and other platforms) values are quoted using bash/ksh syntax, while on Windows PowerShell syntax is used.